UCSD-CSS-001/ucsd-css-001.github.io/course/syllabus.md

 1. Before posting your question, look at questions that have already been posted to avoid duplicates.
 2. If posting about an assignment, note title should have assignment number, question number, and 1-2 words about the question. (i.e. PS01 Q1 Variable Naming)
 3. Never post an answer to or code for an assignment on a public post.
-Pseudocode is encouraged for public posts.
-If you must include code for an assignment, direct message your lab TA or the instructor.
+Pseudocode is encouraged for public posts (e.g., plain english hints on the steps that one might take to solve a problem, but **do not** insert the actual code).
+If you must include code for an assignment in order to make your question clear, do so **only** via direct message to your lab TA or to the instructor.

 4. Your post must include not only your question/where you're stuck, but also what you've already done to try to solve it so far and what resources (class notes, online URLs, etc.) you used to try to answer the question up to this point.
 See how to ask [debugging questions](debugging.md).